-Inventory flights of the Diamond Complex have been completed on a regular basis in September 2006, September 2008 and March 2010.
-An inventory flight is planned for November 2012 to obtain current population estimates, document current presence of foals in the population and distribution and health of animals throughout the Diamond Complex.
+Inventory flights of the Diamond Complex have been completed on a regular basis in September 2006, September 2008, March 2010 and November 2012.
 Appendix B includes information about these flights and the August 2012 overflight of the Diamond HMA.

-The following table and chart display the estimated AUMs12 of wild horse use within the Diamond Complex since the 2004 gather was completed, utilizing inventory data.
+The following table and chart display the estimated AUMs6 of wild horse use within the Diamond Complex since the 2004 gather was completed, utilizing inventory data.
 The AUMs are based on adult animals and do not include foals.
 These are estimates as complete population "census" of the Diamond Complex is not feasible, nor is it reasonable to complete inventories annually.